-FAILURE TO ACT IN ACCORDANCE WITH THE FOLLOWING WARNINGS MAY RESULT IN SERIOUS PERSONAL INJURY OR
+FAILURE TO ACT IN ACCORDANCE WITH THE FOLLOWING WARNINGS MAY RESULT IN SERIOUS PERSONAL INJURY OR DEATH!

-DE AIII; The leveling system is designed only for leveling the unit and should never be used to provide service for any reason under the motorhome such as changing tires or servicing the system.
-It is not recommended that you change a tire yourself.
-Check that potential jack contact locations are clear of obstructions or depressions.
-Keep people clear of the motorhome prior to turning the leveling system on and while the leveling system is in operation.
-Never expose hands or other parts of the body near hydraulic leaks.
-High- pressure oil leaks may cut and penetrate the skin causing serious injury.
-After starting the leveling cycle, it is important that occupants do not move around in the motorhome until the vehicle is level.
-Failure to remain still during the leveling cycle can affect the leveling jack system sensors.
-Never lift the wheels off of the ground when leveling the motorhome.
-Do not move the motorhome while the jacks are still in contact with the ground or extended.
-Damage to the vehicle could occur.
-Do not rely solely upon warning lights to determine the position of the leveling jacks.
-It is the operator's responsibility to check that all the leveling jacks are fully raised in the travel mode before moving the motorhome. located on left side of steering wheel.
-For detailed operating and safety info to the manufacturer's user guide. rma- C Level · your motorhome is important for the following reasons The water drainage systems are designed with proper slope and must be leve proper operation. el for [ ' The appliances perform best when level.
-Befor e op erating the leveling system, the motorhome: [] Must be parked on a reasonably level surface.
+- □ The leveling system is designed only for leveling the unit and should never be used to provide service for any reason under the motorhome such as changing tires or servicing the system.
+It is not recommended that you change a tire yourself. - □ Check that potential jack contact locations are clear of obstructions or depressions. - □ Keep people clear of the motorhome prior to turning the leveling system on and while the leveling system is in operation. - Never expose hands or other parts of the body near hydraulic leaks.
+Highpressure oil leaks may cut and penetrate the skin causing serious injury. - □ After starting the leveling cycle, it is important that occupants do not move around in the motorhome until the vehicle is level.
+Failure to remain still during the leveling cycle can affect the leveling jack system sensors. - □ Never lift the wheels off of the ground when leveling the motorhome. - □ Do not move the motorhome while the jacks are still in contact with the ground or extended.
+Damage to the vehicle could occur. - Do not rely solely upon warning lights to determine the position of the leveling jacks.
+It is the operator's responsibility to check that all the leveling jacks are fully raised in the travel mode before moving the motorhome.

+Typically located on left side of steering wheel.
+For detailed operating and safety information, refer to the manufacturer's user guide.

+Leveling your motorhome is important for the following reasons

+- □ The water drainage systems are designed with proper slope and must be level for proper operation. - The appliances perform best when level.

+Before operating the leveling system, the motorhome: